h1xxx/linuxconsole/content/configuration.md

 need to add a user doing those things to `audio` and `video` groups.

 Using different users to run different programs is in general a great
-idea, but be aware that in linux console this separation has a hole in
+idea, but be aware that in Linux console this separation has a hole in
 a shape of the framebuffer.
 User in a video group have access to the
 framebuffer device.
 That means that even if you use tmux to run a program
-as an unprivilaged user in one window and then switch to another window with
+as an unprivileged user in one window and then switch to another window with
-root user logged in, that unprivilaged user can see everything what root is
+root user logged in, that unprivileged user can see everything what root is
 doing on the screen.
-If the unprivilaged user gets compromised this can
+If the unprivileged user gets compromised this can
 become a problem.

 A workaround for that is to use only dedicated windows in tmux for doing